vultr/terraform-provider-vultr/website/docs/r/kubernetes_node_pools.html.markdown

 * `max_nodes` - The maximum number of nodes used by the auto scaler.
 * `labels` - Key/value pairs for Kubernetes node labels.
 * `taints` - Taints which should be applied to the nodes by Kubernetes.
 Made up of `key`, `value` and `effect`.
+* `user_data` - A base64 encoded string containing the user data in use by all nodes in the node pool.

 `nodes`